 How To Use Cramp Bark Health Embassy

 1-3 tsp of Cramp Bark pour with 200ml of boiling water.
-Steep it for around 10-15 minutes, then strain and drink.
+Steep it for around 10-15 minutes, then strain the infusion.
 You can add some honey or stevia powder if desired.

 2-3 tsp of Cramp Bark pour 200ml of cool water.
 Bring to a boil and simmer for 5 minutes, then brew undercover for about 30 minutes.
-Strain and drink this portion as 3 or 4 doses.
+After this time strain the decoction.

 100g of crushed Cramp Bark pour with 0.5 l of vodka and 0.5 l of water.
 The bark should be poured with vodka and water.
 Then close it tightly in a container and shake daily for 2 weeks.
 After this time the tincture is ready for consumption after straining.
 It should be kept in the fridge.